dcmartin/hassio-addons/sdr2msghub/README.md

 Detailed [documentation][edge-fabric] for the IBM Edge Fabric is available on-line.
 A Slack [channel][edge-slack] is also available.

+The add-on listens to Kafka messages from an IBM Message Hub operating in the IBM Cloud; messages received include an ASCII representation of a MP3 audio sequence captured from the SDR listening to local FM radio stations.

+By default the system will only listen for messages, process using STT and NLU, and publish results using MQTT to the local `core-mosquitto` broker on port 1883 with topic `kafka/sdr-audio` (`username` and `password` are also supported).

+If the addon is configured with SDR and Open Horizon is installed, the options for `device` and `token` will default to hostname with MAC address appended and exchange password.

 **Note**: _You will need an IBM Cloud [account][ibm-registration]_

 ## Installation